-Offerors may email proposals.

-Email Submittal: the technical proposal and cost proposal must be saved as separate PDF documents and emailed to doa.dgs.info@alaska.gov as separate, clearly labeled attachments, such as "Vendor A - Technical Proposal.pdf" and "Vendor A - Cost Proposal.pdf".

-The subject line of the email must contain the RFP number 2021-0200-4627.
+Offerors must submit their proposals via email.
+The technical proposal and cost proposal must be saved as separate documents and emailed to doh.procurement.proposals@alaska.gov as separate, clearly labeled attachments.
+The email must contain the RFP number in the subject line.

 The maximum size of a single email (including all text and attachments) that can be received by the state is 20mb (megabytes).
-If the email containing the proposal exceeds this size, the proposal must be sent in multiple emails that are each less than 20 megabytes and each email must comply with the requirements described above.
+If the email containing the proposal exceeds this size, the proposal must be sent in multiple emails that are each less than 20 megabytes.